clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 Main prerequisites : PostgreSql v9.4+ database instance.

 - Open a new console application project C# on Visual Studio 2013.
+Please don't use blank chars on Folder name.
 - Run Enable NuGet Package Restore.
 - Launch Manage NuGet packages for solution.
 - Find and install DataTestLoader project on NuGet.org repository.
 - Copy SampleModel.dll assembly from packages\lib\net45\ to bin\Debug folder.
 - Copy AppConfigSample\app.config.txt\app.config file to replace app.config file; update the configuration values.
+- Open Program.cs and change its namespace as DataTestLoader.
 - Add this command to Main method of Program.cs:
 - **new DataTestLoader(refreshSchema : true, initDatabase: true, loadJsonData: true);**
-- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder.
+- Set CopyToOutputDirectoy = CopyAlways on all files contained on DatabaseScripts and DataTestFiles folder and Nlog.config.
 - Build current project and execute it.
 - Watch the DataTestLoader.log on C:\Logs\ folder.
 - Finished, that's all.